Improve local SEO with Google My Business/Business Profile

 Photos and images

 Photos may be the most neglected attribute in all local SEO.
 The success of Instagram, Pinterest, and any lesser-known apps indicates how visual our internet culture has become.
-Consumers often select — or reject! — a business because of its photos.
-Not only on the content of the photos but their quality and professionalism.
+Consumers often select—or reject!—a business because of its photos.
+Not only on the content of the photos, but consumers also judge the quality and professionalism of the photos.

 As with all local media or social media sites, Google Business Profile has its image format requirements.
 Take some time to review them and make sure you have high-quality assets for each format.
 You can find more on improving your images in our image SEO guide.